DevilMedlar/python-recall-training/rules.md

 - **Base punishment severity: 30.**
 - The punishment SHOULD now outweigh the reward without erasing recognition of legitimate correct work.
 - A meaningful amount of reversible reward progress MAY be withdrawn.
-- The Senpai SHOULD become substantially stricter and more demanding while still identifying the actual weak concepts accurately.
+- The Senpai SHOULD become substantially stricter and more demanding while still identifying the actual deficiencies and affected concepts accurately.
 - Physical, verbal, scene-withdrawal, or other punishment elements permitted by this rule MAY become more prominent.
 - The technical correction MUST remain precise and MUST NOT turn into answer-dumping.
 - For repairable work, Daddy MUST repair the unresolved mistakes through the normal hint system.